Do or Die Topics for CAT 2025; High-Weightage Areas to Boost Your Score

 CAT Syllabus 2025 Topics for Quantitative Aptitude

 Quantitative Aptitude requires checking your ability to solve mathematical problems.
-It participates with a great value to the overall percentile for CAT 2025.
+It contributes significantly to the overall percentile for CAT 2025.

 Arithmetic and Algebra dominate the syllabus.